-1.2.
-MANET Challenges
+1.5 MANET Challenges

-Regardless of the attractive applications, the features of MANET introduce several challenges [24] that must be studied carefully before a wide commercial deployment can be expected.
-These include:
+Regardless of the attractive applications, the features of MANET introduce several challenges [24] as followings:

 1) Routing: Since the topology of the network is constantly changing, the issue of routing packets between any pair of nodes becomes a challenging task.
 Most protocols should be based on reactive routing instead of proactive.
 Multicast routing is another challenge because the multicast tree is no longer static due to the random movement of nodes within the network.